Regulations (Standards - 29 CFR) - Table of Contents|

 If there has been no final decision of the Secretary within 210 days of the filing of the complaint.

-Reinstatement with the same seniority status that the employee would have had, but for the discharge or discrimination;
+Reinstatement with the same seniority status that the employee would have had, but for the discharge or retaliation;

-Compensation for any special damages sustained as a result of the discharge or discrimination, including litigation costs, expert witness fees, and reasonable attorney fees.
+Compensation for any special damages sustained as a result of the discharge or retaliation, including litigation costs, expert witness fees, and reasonable attorney fees.

 Within seven days after filing a complaint in federal court, a complainant must file with the Assistant Secretary, the ALJ, or the ARB, depending on where the proceeding is pending, a copy of the file-stamped complaint.
-A copy of the complaint also must be served on the OSHA official who issued the findings and/or preliminary order, the Assistant Secretary, and the Associate Solicitor, Division of Fair Labor Standards, U.S. Department of Labor.
+In all cases, a copy of the complaint also must be served on the OSHA official who issued the findings and/or preliminary order, the Assistant Secretary, and the Associate Solicitor, Division of Fair Labor Standards, U.S. Department of Labor.

 Next Standard (1984.115)|